GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 ```

 #### Two player:
-- Update the GUI or Console application to allow two user to play with computer.
-The both of the user can enter their guess and click Play.
+- Update the GUI or Console application to allow two users to play with the computer.
+Both of the users can enter their guess and click Play.
 The user that made the correct guess will win

 ```
     GUI mockup: